How Online SEL Aligns with the New SEL Definition

 Knowledge can be taught.
 Applying that knowledge requires practice.
 The ultimate goal of changing behavior requires a shift in attitudes—that’s where the biggest challenge can be.

-“The literature in psychology has shown that knowledge does not predict behavior; attitudes predict behavior,” Dr. Glenn Albright, Kognito’s Director of Research said in an interview about survey design and evidence-based training.
+“The literature in psychology has shown that knowledge does not predict behavior; attitudes predict behavior,” Dr. Glenn Albright, Kognito’s Co-Founder said in an interview about survey design and evidence-based training.

 Giving students the right online SEL curriculum can give them the opportunity to practice their new knowledge in order to build their skills and change their attitudes.